Main image: Dana Assinder

 We call on Wessex Water to:

-- Take urgent action to stop all sewage discharges at Newlands Bridge (recently 8-12 per year)
+- Take urgent action to stop all sewage discharges at Newlands Bridge (recently 12-19 per year) [UPDATE: Wessex Water says it will do this as a priority]

 We call on Wessex Water to: